How to Groom your Dog at Home

 Dog ear care

 Most dogs don't need a great deal of ear care.
 Usually it is enough to check them over, making sure they are clean and healthy.
 Dog's with waxy or hairy ears do need a little more care in this area though.
+For waxy ears, a good dog ear cleaning solution is great at getting deep into the dog's ear for a deep and effective clean.

 If your dog is fluffy and has hair inside their ears (usually breeds like Poodles, Bedlingtons, Shih Tzus, Schnauzers etc..) then ear plucking is something your groomer probably does during their regular grooming session.
 The idea is to have the ear free from hair, wax and debris so the ear canal is clean and can 'breathe' and stay clear of gunk and infections.
 If you have never done this before, you can either get some medicated ear powder and have a go at powdering and plucking.
 Alternatively, check your dog's ear's regularly, keep them clean and see how it goes until the groomers are open again.